-Dad: To the hospital.
+Dad: To the hospital

-M: Why am I dressed like this?
+Mom: Why am I dressed like this?

-D: You were painting.
+Dad: you were painting.

-M: I don’t remember that.
-I must have had a TIA.
+Mom: I must have had a TIA.

 Mom and dad were in the back seat and DTD and I were up front.
 Dad was extremely patient and answered mom’s repetitive questions in a sweet, calm and loving tone every single time.
 It was truly impressive.
 After about 100 repeats, I snapped and shouted “Mom!
 Don’t worry about it!
 Just be quiet for a bit!
 Everything is fine!”
 My husband turned to me with a look of pure horror and told me he saw our future together and it wasn’t pretty, for him anyway.